lun0522/Notes/IntroToDatabase.md

 Usually each node, except for the root node, should have at least 50% occupancy.
 If <50%, consider merging; If >100%, consider splitting.
 Each node contains d <= F <= 2d entries, where **d is the order** of the tree.

 If use B+ tree but unclustered index, when retrieve more than 5% of tuples, just scan all the data, don't use the tree.
+(For unclustered index, we can sort data entries according to the page they are going to read, to avoid that we read the same page for multiple times)

 ##Hash-Based Indexing